egle moccoaro: president

 jemima rillera kempster: assistant communications director

 Jemima Rillera Kempster currently serves as an Academic Tutor and Course Coordinator for pre-service teacher education with the School of Education, University of Queensland, Australia.
-Jemima is also a PhD student at UQ.
+Jemima is also a PhD student.
 Her research examines how educational experiences shape language learning among adult migrant English learners, particularly focusing on their identity development and sense of belonging.
 Jemima brings extensive experience teaching adult migrants in Adelaide and Brisbane (2005, 2011-2021).
 She completed a Master of Educational Studies in Literacy (UQ, 2020) to support her teaching approaches for LESLLA learners.
 Jemima enjoys exploring creative and culturally responsive ways to support adult migrants' language learning and literacy skills, including through digital poetry.

 Xavier Munoz: menbership director

-Xavier (he/him) is the Director of Academic Programs and Student Services at the English Empowerment Center in Virginia, USA where he oversees ESOL, family literacy, and workforce readiness programming for LESLLA and other adult learners of immigrant or refugee background.
+Xavier is the Director of Academic Programs and Student Services at the English Empowerment Center in Virginia, USA where he oversees ESOL, family literacy, and workforce readiness programming for LESLLA and adult learners of immigrant or refugee background.
 He began working with LESLLA learners in 2012 as an AmeriCorps volunteer.
 Since then, he has worked in adult education as a teacher, teacher educator, and program manager.
 He holds an MA in TESOL from the School for International Training and an SIT TESOL Certificate.
-He presented at the LESLLA Symposium in Pittsburgh (2019).
+He peer-reviewed the Using Multilingual Approaches to Support English Language Acquisition spotlight for the Enhancing Access for Refugees and New Americans initiative.
+He co-facilitated and participated in numerous EdTech Maker Spaces to evaluate, curate, and create open educational resources for adult education.

 Sangita Thapa: assistant membership director

+Sangita Thapa comes from a community in Nepal with more than sixty ethnic groups and 123 languages.
+After moving to Canada, English became her second language.
+She has good and bitter memories of being an immigrant.
+She experienced struggles learning English, and she saw many other students struggling with this too, especially adults who are not literate in their native languages.
 Since then, Sangita has worked with LESLLA learners in a variety of roles in multilingual, multicultural contexts.
-She began LESLLA work in 2019, when she conducted a community needs assessment for a biliteracy program in Calgary.
-Her role then included the development of a home language literacy assessment tool and the piloting of a biliteracy class in Nepali and English.
-Now back in Nepal, she serves on the board of trustees for the Arunima Educational Foundation and the Arunima Charity Foundation.
+She conducted a community needs assessment for a biliteracy program in Calgary, which included the development of a home language literacy assessment tool and the piloting of a biliteracy class in Nepali and English.
+Back in Nepal, she serves on the board of trustees for the Arunima Educational Foundation and the Arunima Charity Foundation.

 veronique fortier: publications director